Skip to main content

 Statistical Findings

-Positive effect on students' GPA
+Positive effect on high school math credits

-No effect on attendance
+No effect on high school grades

-No effect on suspensions
+No effect on high school graduation

 More Intervention Details